 Written on different occasions, preferably similar documents

-Need to to be contemporaneous, or pre and post-date the document in question
+Should be contemporaneous, or pre and post-date the document in question

 Can be on both original and copy documents